E-commerce

 In brief

-Increasing checkout conversion on Shopify is less about "prettifying" payment and more about removing the friction that interrupts purchases.
-In order, this means: measuring correctly, showing fees and delivery times earlier, simplifying forms, offering the right payment methods, treating mobile as a priority, and connecting the funnel to support that can respond quickly.
+Increasing checkout conversion on Shopify is less about "beautifying" the payment flow than about removing the friction that interrupts the purchase.
+In order, that means: measuring correctly, showing fees and delivery times earlier, simplifying forms, offering the right payment methods, treating mobile as a priority, and linking the funnel to support that can respond quickly.

-• Start with data: where exactly does the buyer leave the funnel?
+• Start with the data: where exactly does the shopper leave the funnel?

-• Fix the major causes: hidden fees, mandatory account creation, poorly adapted payment methods, mobile errors.
+• Fix the biggest causes: hidden fees, mandatory accounts, poorly suited payment methods, mobile errors.

 • Test with discipline: one hypothesis, one change, one measurement, one safeguard on margin and support.

-• Add useful assistance: when a question blocks the decision, a quick answer can save the order.
+• Add helpful support: when a question blocks the decision, a quick answer can save the order.

 Sources (external)